zmarket/silverstripe-angularjs-modeladmin/README.md

-# SilverStripe Angular.js ModelAdmin
+# SilverStripe AngularJS ModelAdmin

-SilverStripe module which connects Angular.js to a SilverStripe ModelAdmin.
+SilverStripe module which connects AngularJS to a SilverStripe ModelAdmin.

 ## Requirements